fanzhang312/Google-Drive/README.md

 Google-Drive
 ============

-Implement some functions to upload file or insert content to google spreadsheet
+Implement some functions to upload file or insert content to google spreadsheet.

+Required library : gdata